mosra/magnum-website/content/blog/meta/new-website-is-here.rst

 The website is built using `m.css <http://mcss.mosra.cz>`_, a no-nonsense, no-JavaScript CSS framework.
-It was originally developed mainly to power this website, but thanks to its simplicity and lightweight approach it already got to be used by numerous people since its release in late October 2017.
-Besides CSS style, m.css provides a theme for `Pelican <http://docs.getpelican.com/en/stable/>`_ static site generator and a bunch of useful plugins for generating nicely highlighted code blocks, rendering math equations and more.
+It was originally developed mainly to power this website, but thanks to its simplicity and lightweight approach it has already been adopted by numerous people since its release in late October 2017.
+Besides CSS style, m.css provides a theme for `Pelican <http://docs.getpelican.com/en/stable/>`_ static site generator and a bunch of useful plugins for generating nicely highlighted code blocks, rendering math equations, and more.

 `Doxygen theme`_
 ================